Robinpig/Note/docs/CS/memory/GC.md

 ##### Mutator read and write operations

 As they execute, mutator threads perform several operations of interest to the collector: New, Read and Write.
 We adopt the convention of naming mutator operations with a leading upper-case letter, as opposed to lower-case for collector operations.
 Generally, these operations have the expected behaviour: allocating a new object, reading an object field or writing an object field.
 Specific memory managers may augment these basic operations with additional functionality that turns the operation into a barrier: an action that results in synchronous or asynchronous communication with the collector.
 We distinguish read barriers and write barriers.

-New( ).
+`New()`. <br>
 The New operation obtains a new heap object from the heap allocator which returns the address of the first word of the newly-allocated object.
 The mechanism for actual allocation may vary from one heap implementation to another, but collectors usually need to be informed that a given object has been allocated in order to initialise metadata for that object, and before it can be manipulated by the mutator.
 The trivial default definition of New simply allocates.

 ```
 New():
   return allocate()
 ```

-Read(src,i).
+`Read(src,i)`. <br>
 The Read operation accesses an object field in memory (which may hold a scalar or a pointer) and returns the value stored at that location.
 Read generalises memory loads and takes two arguments: (a pointer to) the object and the (index of its) field being accessed.
 We allow s rc=Root s if the field s rc [i] is a root (that is, & s rc [i] E Root s).
 The default, trivial definition of Re ad simply returns the contents of the field.

 ```
 Read(src, i):
   return src[i]
 ```

+`Write(src,i,val)`. <br>
-Write(src,i,val).
-The Wr i t e operation modifies a particular location in memory.
+The Write operation modifies a particular location in memory.
 It generalises memory stores and takes three arguments: (a pointer to) the source object and the (index of its) field to be modified, plus the (scalar or pointer) value to be stored.
-Again, if s r c=Root s then the field s r c [ i] is a root (that is, & s r c [i] E Ro ot s).
-The default, trivial definition of Wr i t e simply updates the field.
+Again, if s r c=Root s then the field src[i] is a root(that is, &src[i] ERoots).
+The default, trivial definition of Write simply updates the field.

 ```
 Write(src, i, val):
   src[i] <- val
 ```

 In the face of concurrency between mutator threads, collector threads, and between the mutator and collector, all collector algorithms require that certain code sequences appear